ms/buildtogether.tech/collaborate/index.md

 Git itself doesn't have any notion of a "main repository", but GitHub and other software forges all encourage people to use Git as if there was one.
-For examle, suppose that Amira wants to contribute to the assignment that Sami is hosting on GitHub at `https://github.com/sami/homework5`.
+For example, suppose that Amira wants to contribute to the assignment that Sami is hosting on GitHub at `https://github.com/sami/homework5`.
 Amira can go to that URL and click on the "Fork" button in the upper right corner.
 GitHub goes ahead and creates a copy of Sami's repository within Amira's account on GitHub's own